staadecker/staadecker.github.io/src/post/stats.md

 ### Limits, convergence, and asymptotics

 Later in the course, we will want to make approximations for large sample sizes.
-For example, we might want to argue that some random variable of our current sample $X_n$ is actually well approximated by the random variable for a theoretically infinite sample $X_\infty$, when $n$ is large.
-Such arguments can simply our statistics since often $X_\infty$ is a simpler expression to work with than $X_n$.
+For example, we might want to argue that some random variable of our current sample $X_n$ is actually well approximated by the random variable $X$ when $n$ is large.
+Such arguments can simplify our statistics since often $X$ is a simpler expression to work with than $X_n$.

 To make such arguments, we must introduce mathematical tools to deal with _asymptotics_—the behavior of random variables as $n$ approaches infinity (denoted $n \to \infty$).